Stratus3D/dotfiles/README.md

 ## Configuration

 Configurations for all the tools are need are checked into this repository.
-All the dotfiles are symlinked with to my home directory with the [scripts/makesymlinks.sh](scripts/makesymlinks.sh) script.
-The makesymlink.sh script is run by the setup.sh script, which is used to install these dotfiles.
+All the dotfiles are symlinked with to my home directory with the [scripts/link.sh](scripts/link.sh) script.
+The link.sh script is run by the setup.sh script, which is used to install these dotfiles.

 ## Software